State of Compliance 2025: What Firms Need to Know

 2025 is the year to build for the future.

 This year marks a pivotal moment for compliance teams.
-With fewer procedural enforcement challenges to navigate, firms have a unique opportunity to proactively refine their compliance programs.
-What you do in 2025 will define your firm's ability to thrive in 2026 and beyond.
+With likely fewer procedural enforcement challenges to navigate, firms have a unique opportunity to proactively refine their compliance programs.
+What you do in 2025 will likely define your firm's ability to thrive in 2026 and beyond.

-• Balancing reputational risk with compliance supervision
+• Balance reputational risk with compliance supervision

-• Defining fit-for-purpose policies for digital communication
+• Define fit-for-purpose policies for digital communication

 Take advantage of this opportunity.
 The more proactive you are today, the more prepared your firm will be to meet client expectations and outperform competitors for years to come.